Björk has designed an entirely new kind of stage production for her Cornucopia tour.

 Once our design was established, we issued documents for fabricators to use as their basis of design for bid.
 The chamber was built by Irma Studio in Iceland, a frequent set builder for Björk’s touring productions.
 The chamber was constructed months in advance of full ensemble rehearsals to allow enough time for Björk to experiment with its acoustic response and be comfortable performing inside before her residency began.

 Björk is an inspiring collaborator — deeply creative and dedicated to exploring the outer limits of her work both musically and technically.
-She challenges her creative teams to work in the realm of the unknown and unprecedented, while balancing her whimsy with a remarkable depth of technical knowledge of even the most arcane aspects of her craft. ” Shane Myrbeck Arup Associate and acoustic designer
+She challenges her creative teams to work in the realm of the unknown and unprecedented, while balancing her whimsy with a remarkable depth of technical knowledge of even the most arcane aspects of her craft. ” Shane Myrbeck Associate principal and acoustic designer

 The first performances of Cornucopia will be presented as part of a residency at The Shed, a new cultural arts centre in New York’s Hudson Yards neighbourhood, from May 9–June 1.